-Eligible Loan/Project Vigeo Eiris' comments category Sustainability benefits Analysis Infrastructure and Development of Cities Improvement of living conditions in urban agglomerates Public infrastructure, social housing, grids improvements, healthcare improvements The definition is clear and the content is relevant, with regards to the sustainability objectives of the Bond.
+Eligible Loan/Project Vigeo Eiris' comments categories Sustainability benefits Analysis Infrastructure and Development of Cities Improvement of living conditions in urban agglomerates Public infrastructure, social housing, grids improvements, healthcare improvements The definition is clear and the content is relevant, with regards to the sustainability objectives of the Bond.
 The objectives are visible, relevant, measurable and precise.
-Education Integration of disadvantaged groups in the education system Access to education Support to higher education The definition is clear and the content is relevant, with regards to the sustainability objectives of the Bond.
+Education Integration of youth, disadvantaged groups in the education system Access to education Support to higher education The definition is clear and the content is relevant, with regards to the sustainability objectives of the Bond.
 The objectives are visible, relevant, measurable and precise.

-SMEs financing Socioeconomic advancement GDP per capita Access to credit New lending to SMEs The definition is clear and the content is relevant, with regards to the social objectives of the Bond.
-The objectives are visible, relevant, measurable and precise.
-Energy and Environmental Sustainability Climate change mitigation CO2 emissions reduction The definition is general and the content is relevant, with regards to the environmental objectives of the Bond.
-The objectives are visible, relevant, measurable and precise.
+We have also recommended to precise quantitative targets, in order to precise the objectives.